 Yes, if a student fails a course, they will be required to retake that course and is responsible for any fees related to that course.
 The student may make-up the course when it is offered.
 If a student fails multiple courses within a quarter their program enrollment maybe suspended until the courses are re-taken.

 Can I receive a refund if I don’t complete the school year?

 Application and registration fees are not refundable.
 Refunds vary depending on the program.
-If a student who is enrolled in the two year program drops within the first 30 days of the school year, he can receive from 20%- 80% of the first month’s tuition depending on the last date of attendance.
+A student who is enrolled in the two year program and drops within the first 30 days of the school year can receive 20% – 80% of the first month’s tuition depending on the last date of attendance.
 The student may also receive 100% of any pre-paid tuition payments.
 If the student withdraws after the first 30 days of the school year, the student’s tuition for the month in which they withdraw will not be refunded, however, any pre-paid tuition payments will be refunded less a $25 processing fee.
 Book purchases are not refundable.

 How long is each class?

-Courses are Tuesday and Thursday evenings from 6:15 pm – 10:00 pm.
+Courses are Tuesday evenings from 6:30 – 10:00 and Thursday evenings from 6:15 – 9:30.
 Each class session is one hour and forty minutes.
 There are 2 classes each evening for a total of four classes each week.

 How many days can I miss each quarter?